 The deal with the customers always was: You do not have to pay for the usage of the framework, but all enhancements done at your site go back to the product and can be used by all other users of the product.

-Now Ceteris took this a step further with allowing me to publish the Framework to GitHub under the MIT license.
+Now Ceteris took this principle a step further with allowing me to publish the Framework to GitHub under the MIT license.
 Thanks!

 Master Package